Bonf6059/ISA-RandomPatches/README.md

 - Metal doesn't burn
 - Boomrat produce little amount of chemfuel and is easier to tame
 - Smoothed stone is now worthless
-- Additional plants to make plantable like in VFEM2
+- Additional plants to make plantable like in VFEM2 or Ali's mod

 # Old updates